microsoftgraph/msgraph-sdk-powershell/src/Mail/Mail/docs/v1.0-beta/New-MgUserMailFolderMultiValueExtendedProperty.md

 ### -InputObject
 Identity Parameter
-To construct, see NOTES section for INPUTOBJECT properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for INPUTOBJECT properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMailIdentity